By Cheryl Tallman and Joan Ahlers www.FreshBaby.com

 Soft tofu is a good choice for recipes that call for blended tofu, or in oriental soups.
 Soft tofu doesn't hold up well in more "rigorous" cooking methods.
 It is more delicate and will fall apart easily.

-Baked tofu is a pre-marinated tofu that has been baked.
+Baked tofu is pre-marinated tofu that has been baked.
 It is available is a variety of flavors.
-It is great for sandwiches, salads and on the grill.
+It is great for sandwiches, salads, and on the grill.